-15. As for derivative transactions between consolidated subsidiaries or internal transactions between trading accounts and other accounts (or among internal sections), SMBC manages the interest rate swaps and currency swaps that are designated as hedging instruments in accordance with the non-arbitrary and strict hedging criteria for transactions with third parties stipulated in JICPA Industry Audit Committee Report No.24 and No.25.
+15. As for derivative transactions between consolidated subsidiaries or internal transactions between trading accounts and other accounts (or among internal sections), SMBC manages the interest rate swaps and currency swaps that are designated as hedging instruments in accordance with the strict criteria for external transactions stipulated in JICPA Industry Audit

+Committee Report No.24 and No.25.
 Therefore, SMBC accounts for the gains or losses that arise from interest rate swaps and currency swaps in its earnings or defers them, rather than eliminating them.

-Certain other consolidated subsidiaries apply the deferred hedge accounting or the short-cut method (exceptional treatment for interest rate swaps).
+Certain other consolidated subsidiaries use the deferred hedge accounting or the special treatment for interest rate swaps.
 A consolidated domestic subsidiary (a leasing company) partly applies the accounting method that is permitted by "Temporary Treatment for Accounting and Auditing of Application of Accounting Standard for Financial Instruments in Leasing Industry" (JICPA Industry Audit Committee Report No.19).

 - 16. National and local consumption taxes of SMFG and its consolidated domestic subsidiaries are accounted for using the tax-excluded method. - 17.
-SMBC accounts for the exhibition expenses related to "The 2005 World Exposition, Aichi, Japan" as "Reserve for expenses related to EXPO 2005 Japan."
+SMBC accounts for the exhibition expenses related to "The 2005 World Exposition, Aichi, Japan" that will be held in Aichi Prefecture in 2005 as "Reserve for expenses related to EXPO 2005 Japan."
 This reserve is stipulated in Article 43 of the Ordinance of the Commercial Code and includes the reserve that is stipulated in Article 57-2 of the Specific Taxation Measures Law. - 18.
-Other reserves required by special laws are reserve for contingent liabilities from financial futures transactions in accordance with Article 81 of the Financial Futures Transaction Law of 18 million yen, and reserve for contingent liabilities from securities transactions in accordance with Article 51 of the Securities and Exchange Law of 1,074 million yen. - 19.
-Accumulated depreciation on premises and equipment and accumulated depreciation on lease assets amounted to 537,597 million yen and 1,553,475 million yen, respectively. - 20.
-Bankrupt loans and Non-accrual loans were 89,680 million yen and 1,084,678 million yen, respectively.
+Other reserves required by special laws are reserve for contingent liabilities from financial futures transactions in accordance with Article 82 of the Financial Futures Transaction Law of 18 million yen, and reserve for contingent liabilities from securities transactions in accordance with Article 51 of the Securities and Exchange Law of 1,075 million yen. - 19.
+Accumulated depreciation on premises and equipment and accumulated depreciation on lease assets amounted to 529,007 million yen and 1,556,570 million yen, respectively. - 20.
+Bankrupt loans and Non-accrual loans were 68,337 million yen and 1,398,964 million yen, respectively.

 "Bankrupt loans" are loans, after write-off, to legally bankrupt borrowers as defined in Article 96-1-3 and 96-1-4 of the Enforcement Ordinance No.97 of the Japanese Corporate Tax Law (issued in 1965) and on which accrued interest income is not recognized as there is substantial doubt about the ultimate collectability of either principal or interest because they are past due for a considerable period of time or for other reasons.

-"Non-accrual loans" are loans on which accrued interest income is not recognized, excluding "Bankrupt loans" and loans on which interest payments are deferred in order to support the borrowers' recovery from financial difficulties. - 21.
-Past due loans (3 months or more) totaled 53,845 million yen.
+"Non-accrual loans" are loans on which accrued interest income is not recognized, excluding "Bankrupt loans" and loans on which interest payments are deferred in order to support the borrowers' recovery from financial difficulties.

-"Past due loans (3 months or more)" are loans on which the principal or interest is past due for three months or more, excluding "Bankrupt loans" and "Non-accrual loans." - 22.
-Restructured loans totaled 560,295 million yen. - "Restructured loans" are loans on which terms and conditions have been amended in favor of the borrowers (e.g. reduction of the original interest rate, deferral of interest payments, extension of principal repayments or debt forgiveness) in order to support the borrowers' recovery from financial difficulties, excluding "Bankrupt loans," "Non-accrual loans" and "Past due loans (3 months or more)." - 23.
-The total amount of Bankrupt loans, Non-accrual loans, Past due loans (3 months or more) and Restructured loans was 1,788,499 million yen.
+- 21. Past due loans (3 months or more) totaled 29,441 million yen. - "Past due loans (3 months or more)" are loans on which the principal or interest is past due for three months or more, excluding "Bankrupt loans" and "Non-accrual loans." - 22.
+Restructured loans totaled 730,701 million yen.

+"Restructured loans" are loans on which terms and conditions have been amended in favor of the borrowers (e.g. reduction of the original interest rate, deferral of interest payments, extension of principal repayments or debt forgiveness) in order to support the borrowers' recovery from financial difficulties, excluding "Bankrupt loans," "Non-accrual loans" and "Past due loans (3 months or more)."

+23. The total amount of Bankrupt loans, Non-accrual loans, Past due loans (3 months or more) and Restructured loans was 2,227,445 million yen.
+This amount includes the trusted amount with The Resolution and Collection Corporation of 41 million yen, which is treated as off-balancing.